 I’ll Always Love You by Hans Wihelm is the story of a family that wakes up one morning to find that their beloved dog has passed away.

-It’s a list I hope that we don’t need anytime soon.
+It’s a list I hope we don’t need anytime soon.
 But, it’s helpful to know that it exists when that time comes.
 Turn to one of these books the next your child is grieving the loss of someone important to her.

 Printable List of Books About Death and Grief

 This is one list you will want to hold onto for future reference.

 P.S.
 For more great book recommendations and literacy ideas to reach all growing readers, sign up to receive our FREE weekly emails.

 This post first appeared on Growing Book by Book on 9/26/16 and has now been updated.